best-practice-and-impact/qa-of-code-guidance/book/peer_review.md

 Internal review should be carried out within your teams.
 Reviewing code from those with more and less experience is beneficial.

-## How do we approach code review?
+## How can we approach code review?

 ### Pair programming